harperreed/harper.blog/content/post/2003-07-31-i_am_a_good_pilot.md

 ---
-date: 2003-07-31T16:57:32Z
+date: 2003-07-31 16:57:32+00:00
 excerpt: "Oh yea..
-I am.. \n\n\nphunktoad (11:51:39 AM): I forgot to tell you about the dream I had last night\nphunktoad (11:51:45 AM): it had you and liz in it\nphunktoad (11:52:03 AM): so you and her came over to beth's place, and you tell me that you both were taking flying lessons\nphunktoad (11:52:09 AM): and you wanted to show me\n"
+I am.. \n\n\nphunktoad (11:51:39 AM): I forgot to tell you about\
+  \ the dream I had last night\nphunktoad (11:51:45 AM): it had you and liz in it\n\
+  phunktoad (11:52:03 AM): so you and her came over to beth's place, and you tell\
+  \ me that you both were taking flying lessons\nphunktoad (11:52:09 AM): and you\
+  \ wanted to show me\n"
+summary: phunktoad shares a wild dream where they, along with liz, take flying lessons and pilot a giant 747, leading to an unexpected and chaotic landing.
-tags: ["linux"]
+tags:
+- dreams
+- airplanes
+- adventure
+- friends
+- linux
+- flying
 title: i am a good pilot
 wordpress_id: 583
 wordpress_url: http://new.nata2.org/?p=583